davidgasquez/handbook/Learning.md

 - [Coursera](https://www.coursera.org/) - Online learning from the world's best universities and companies
 - [Explorable Explanations](https://explorabl.es/) - A hub for learning through play
 - [Explained Visually](http://setosa.io/ev/) -  Experiment in making hard ideas intuitive using visualizations
-- [No Excuse List](http://noexcuselist.com/) - The best place on the web to learn anything, free

 ### Computer Science